Predefined script objects

 userData

-userData is a runtime object that can be used during a dialog session with a specific user.
-The session starts when the user launches your app with the AI assistant to interact with it.
-The session is closed when the user quits your app or is terminated if the user is inactive for a 30-minute period.
+The userData object can be used during a dialog session with a specific user.
+The session starts when the user launches your app and interacts with the AI assistant within it.
+When the user closes your app, the session ends.
+The session can also be terminated after 30 minutes of inactivity.

-In userData, you can store arbitrary data that must be available during the current dialog session.
-This data can be accessed through the p.userData variable in the dialog script, from any script or context of the project.
+In userData, you can store any data that needs to be available during the current dialog session.
+This data is accessible through the p.userData object in the dialog script, from any script or context inside the project.

 Dialog script